 HCNZ has been involved in a number of media campaigns.
 In 2008 the Council protested against the representation of the Hindu religion in the film The love guru.
 In 2011 it set up Hindu Media Watch to analyse bias and stereotyping in the portrayal of Hindus in the New Zealand media.

-Buddhism is New Zealand’s third-largest non-Christian religion, with more than 58,400 followers (1.5% of the population) in 2013.
-65% were migrants from the Buddhist cultures of Asia, while almost all of the rest, nearly 20,000, chose to become Buddhists.
+Buddhism is New Zealand’s second-largest non-Christian religion, with more than 58,400 followers (1.5% of the population) in 2013.
+65% were migrants from the Buddhist cultures of Asia, while almost all of the rest, nearly 20,000, had chosen to become Buddhists.

-Buddhists follow the teachings of the Buddha, who lived in the Indian sub-continent between four and six centuries BC.
-Through meditation, ethical livelihood and other practices, Buddhists aim to end the cycle of suffering and rebirth and achieve nirvana (a perfectly peaceful state of mind).
+Buddhists follow the teachings of the Buddha, who lived in the Indian sub-continent between the sixth and fourth century BC.
+Through meditation, ethical living and other practices, Buddhists aim to end the cycle of suffering and rebirth and achieve nirvana (a perfectly peaceful state of mind).

 In July 2010 a copy of the Dhammapada, a collection of traditional Buddhist teachings, was given to the New Zealand Parliament.
 The book was presented by Buddhist monks and nuns including Ajahn Tiradhammo, abbot of Bodhinyanarama monastery in Stokes Valley, Tibetan monk Geshe Wangchen and Bhante Jinalankara, abbot at Tawa’s Dhamma Gavesi Meditation Centre.
 The teachings were translated into English by Ajahn Munindo, a Buddhist abbot born in Te Awamutu.
 Practising Buddhist Parliamentarians included Labour MP Darien Fenton.

 Since the 1980s Asian migrants and refugees have established their varied forms of Buddhism in New Zealand.
 In the 2010s more than 50 groups, mostly in the Auckland region, offered different Buddhist traditions at temples, centres, monasteries and retreat centres.
-Many migrant communities brought priests or religious specialists from their own countries and their temples and centres have acted as focal points for a particular ethnic community, offering language and religious instruction.
+Many migrant communities brought priests or religious specialists from their own countries.
+Their temples and centres have acted as focal points for a particular ethnic community, offering language and religious instruction.

 The Buddhism of Myanmar (Burma), Cambodia, Laos, Thailand and Sri Lanka is known as Theravada Buddhism (meaning ‘path of the elders’).
 In 2003 the Auckland Khmer (Cambodian) Buddhist Association opened a temple and centre in Takanini, and others later opened in Māngere, Wellington and Hamilton.
-Theravadan Buddhist members of the Thai community opened temples in Wellington, Auckland and Christchurch.
+Theravadan Buddhist members of the Thai community opened temples in Auckland, Wellington and Christchurch.

 The first Sri Lankan Buddhist temple opened in Ōtāhuhu, Auckland, in 1999.
 It was joined by the Dhamma Gavesi Meditation Centre in Tawa, serving more than 500 families in the Wellington area.
-Bodhinyanarama monastery in Stokes Valley, near Wellington, was established in the mid-1980s and taught Buddhism in a monastic setting.
-Its affiliated centres were the Auckland Buddhist Vihara in Mt Wellington, Auckland, and the Vimutti Buddhist Monastery, founded in 1980 in Bombay, South Auckland.
+Bodhinyanarama monastery in Stokes Valley, near Wellington, was established in the mid-1980s to teach Buddhism in a monastic setting.
+Its affiliated centres were the Auckland Buddhist Vihara in Mt Wellington, and the Vimutti Buddhist Monastery, founded in 1980 in Bombay, South Auckland.

 The Buddhism of East Asia is known as Mahayana (‘the great path’).
 The Vietnamese Buddhist Association has its own distinctive pagoda temple, Giac Nhien, in Ōtāhuhu, Auckland.
 The largest Buddhist temple in New Zealand, Fo Guang Shan in East Tāmaki Heights, Auckland, opened in 2007.
 It was built in a Chinese style and promoted ‘humanistic Buddhism’.
 There was also a Fo Guang Shan centre in Christchurch and the Buddha's Light Association for younger members.
 Another major Auckland Chinese Buddhist temple was the Tsi Ming Temple in Greenlane.